 What level of repair on a signalized intersection is expected for Emergency Repair versus Permanent Repair?

-The Agency is conducting a considerable number of underwater bridge inspections.
+The Public Agency is conducting a considerable number of underwater bridge inspections.
 Will the cost of these inspections be eligible whether damage is found or not?

 The cost of the initial bridge inspection to determine if the bridge has been damaged is not directly reimbursable, but it now considered an indirect cost and recovered through the indirect cost procedures discussed in the ER manual Chapter II.B.2.